aslilac/observatory/README.md

 ### Goals

-Full scan should take less than 30 seconds on a recent/decent MacBook Pro.
+Full scan _should_ take less than 30 seconds on a recent/decent MacBook Pro.
+It currently takes much longer.

 -   Currently takes about 60 seconds on my MacBook Pro and 25.5 seconds on my Windows desktop